 |Para aggression carries them too far forward, too fast.|

-I pay for this overconfidence when Dave gets a double phase himself and a German section deploys from across the sunken road and hits me with a lot of MG42 fire.
+I pay for this overconfidence when Dave rolls a double phase himself and a German squad deploys from across the sunken road and hits me with a hail of MG42 fire.
 I take two more casualties before belatedly deciding to retire back towards the farmhouse.
 That was all very exciting, but costly.

-Meanwhile, on my right flank, a German section that had deployed into the orchard has also taken advantage of the double phase to move quickly up to the stone wall.
+Meanwhile, on my right flank, another German squad that had deployed into the orchard has also taken advantage of the double phase to move quickly up to the stone wall.

 |#2 section bren team guard the flank.|